redteamcaliber/mimosa-rpm-package/docs/notes/uac-1.0-release-notes.md

   corresponding file audit.
 This should improve user ability to locate an acquisition.
 - Acquisitions are now linkable by URL.

+### Hit Review
+- Hit links have been updated to use identity rather than row item uuid.
+This will help when hits are merged so that links don't become obsolete.
+If you have any important hit links that you would like to retain you should grab the new version from UAC before the new "Merge All" functionality is deployed (next week).

 ### Issues
 - When initiating an acquisition now showing hits table record to investigating regardless of whether the acquisition was picked up or not.
 Previously it was only being updated if the acquisition was picked up.